 - Permanent fittings such as tiled or hardwood floors, bathroom fittings and fitted kitchens

 - Garages or outbuildings such as a garden shed or a farm building

 - Garden walls, gates and fences

-If your home is destroyed, your buildings insurance will usually pay for the cost of having to move out or rent another home.
+If your home is destroyed or you can’t live in it, your buildings insurance will usually pay for the cost of having to move out or rent another home.

 |Damage caused by: